|Study location||Estonia, Tartu|

 Undergraduate diploma (or higher)

-Please be sure to check further information on required documents and our step-by-step application guide at www.ut.ee/philosophy.
+Please be sure to check further information and our step-by-step application guide at www.ut.ee/philosophy.

 The entry qualification documents are accepted in the following languages: English / Estonian.